zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 - Aggregation Layer (later deprecated)
 - Export Layer

-We quickly understood that the Aggregation layer was a counter productive layer.
+I quickly understood that the Aggregation layer was a counter productive layer.

 If we source data in a standard way, it should the data providers getting data given a certain input.
 The data providers aggregate data the way they need (with time aggregations that are convenient and filters / breakdowns according to the use case).

 So I'll focus on these 2 layers, Data Layer and Export Layer.
 Each report also had an orchestrator class to join all these data providers with their respective output layers.

-All of these layers and capabilities had to be tackled from scratch so we ended up having to deal with a lot of issues.
+All of these layers and capabilities had to be tackled from scratch so I ended up having to deal with a lot of issues.

 ## Data Layer

-The whole data layer later evolved into a new product that we called Partner Metrics that standardized data sourcing across the sales organization and overall company internal needs.
+The whole data layer later evolved into a new product that I called Partner Metrics that standardized data sourcing across the sales organization and overall company internal needs.

-But the base premise that led to its existence was: we need a consistent way to source data and reuse the code we write for any number of reports we may need to produce as a lot of these metrics were being reused in other reports, just with a slightly different take or breakdown for a different analysis.
+But the base premise that led to its existence was: as a company we need a consistent way to source data and reuse the code we write for any number of reports we may need to produce as a lot of these metrics were being reused in other reports, just with a slightly different take or breakdown for a different analysis.

 With that in mind we created originally something we called "Data Providers" that needed to spit out data in a consistent format.
 This consistent format enabled us to specify a "language" that was common so the data providers could send data to different reports or slides consistently.

 With this consistent output we were able to add a bunch of automation on top.

-Some of note are the charting framework (which I talk more about below) and what we called the data-quality health checks:
+Some of note are the charting framework (which I talk more about below) and the data-quality health checks - these tests were crucial to asserting the quality of our metrics at all times.

+These tests worked something like this:
-- we would create a sample output for a data provider with a given input (time frame, time aggregation, breakdown and filter)
+1. Create a sample output for a data provider with a given input (time frame, time aggregation, breakdown and filter)
-- we would store it in a safe internal JSON format
+2. Store it in a safe internal JSON format
-- we would periodically (chronos job) run a job to assert that the output was still consistent
+3. Periodically (chronos job) run a job to assert that the output was still consistent

-This would at least heal us catch immediately if a metric changed for a given past period - which should never happen.
+This would at least help us catch immediately if a metric changed for a given past period - which should never happen.

 ## Export Layer